 My research on Mexican immigrant fathers and their children in an emerging Latino immigrant community during a period of strong anti-immigrant sentiment was supported by the National Science Foundation in Cultural Anthropology and the Spencer Foundation.
 Mi Padre: Mexican Immigrant Fathers and Their Children’s Education (2017) centers on this research and is available from Teachers College Press.

-I am currently conducting a year-long ethnographic study in Mexican public schools to better understand the ways that deportation-based immigration policies shape young children’s educational realities across geopolitical borders.
-This research is supported by the Fulbright U.S. Scholars program in Mexico and the National Academy of Education and Spencer Foundations.
+I am currently conducting ethnographic research in Mexican public schools to better understand the ways that deportation-based immigration policies shape young children’s educational realities across geopolitical borders.
+This research was supported by the Fulbright U.S. Scholars program in Mexico and the National Academy of Education and Spencer Foundations.

 If you are interested in research with with bilingual students, please contact me or visit The Buckeye Childhood Bilingualism Research Lab